-The test_folder argument specifies where the performance collection process can find the unit tests to use.
+The test_folder argument (optional, default: ./) specifies where the performance collection process can find the unit tests to use.
+When omitted, the current working directory is used.
 The times argument (optional, default: 5) specifies how many times to run each of the unit tests.
 The url argument (optional) specifies where the Dashboard is that needs to receive the performance results.
 When the last argument is omitted, the performance testing will run, but without publishing the results.